Facebook Pixel

 The CME Gold Futures curve also supports this optimistic view, with pricing around $4,759 for 2026 and climbing steadily to $5,560 by 2031.
 This reinforces that the market is treating $4,500 as a structural support level.

-Morgan Stanley and Deutsche Bank join the bullish camp, projecting averages of $4,800 and $4,500 respectively for 2026.
-Their forecasts emphasize how real rates and fiscal stress will maintain the opportunity cost advantage for gold holders through the end of the decade.
+Morgan Stanley and Deutsche Bank join the bullish camp, projecting averages of $4,800 and $4,500, respectively, for 2026.
+Their forecasts emphasize that real rates and fiscal stress will maintain the opportunity-cost advantage for gold holders through the end of the decade.

 India plays a pivotal role in global gold demand, often acting as the swing market in periods of price stress.
 Its cultural, festival, and investment dynamics mean that shifts in Indian demand can ripple globally.